Ranking Chelsea’s 22 Premier League keepers from worst to best

 Even without his world record for a goalkeeper pricetag, Kepa would have faced plenty of criticism for his performances in a Chelsea shirt.

-But given the context of his numerous howlers and tendency to allow long-range efforts past him – he recorded the second-worst save percentage (54.5%) of any Premier League goalkeeper in 2019/20 – and the reported £71.5million Chelsea paid for him, he will surely go down as one of the worst transfers in Premier League history.
-Unless he can swiftly, dramatically improve.
+But given the context of his numerous howlers and tendency to allow long-range efforts past him – he recorded the second-worst save percentage (54.5%) of any Premier League goalkeeper in 2019-20 – and the reported £71.5million Chelsea paid for him, he will surely go down as one of the worst transfers in Premier League history.

 Those looking to defend him might argue his first season showed some signs of promise, as Chelsea won the Europa League in 2018-19, while they’ve still achieved back-to-back top-four finishes in spite of his shakiness.